 Here are three reasons why you may attracting narcissists into your life without even realizing it.

 1. You Have Low Permission Levels

-“Permission levels are an internal threshold we set for ourselves that determine the amount of happiness, success, love, and abundance we allow ourselves to experience,” explains Cara Steinmann, co-founder of GloWell, meditation and mindfulness coach, and creator of Spirit Scripting™.
+“Permission levels are an internal threshold we set for ourselves that determine the amount of happiness, success, love, and abundance we allow ourselves to experience,” explains Cara Steinmann, co-founder of GloWell and certified meditation and mindfulness coach.

 Basically, your internal permission levels are like a barometer that dictates whether you’re allowed to be happy, confident, wealthy, worthy, etc.

 If you have high permission levels, you’re likely to have high-functioning relationships with healthy boundaries (and healthy partners).

 On the other hand, if your permission levels are low, you’re more likely to attract a lot of drama and dysfunction to your life.

 Here’s the thing about permission levels.